-Angela Burkett begins her fourth season as the head coach of Penn State Harrisburg volleyball in the fall of 2019.
+Angela Burkett begins her fifth season as the head coach of Penn State Harrisburg women’s volleyball in the fall of 2020.
 Prior to being named head coach, Burkett served two years as an assistant for the program.

 During the 2016 season, Burkett laid the groundwork for the program’s rebuild by leading the team to its first conference win in the CAC.
 Multiple student-athletes achieved personal accolades, as they resided in the top six in the conference for assists, solo blocks and hitting percentage.

 During her tenure with the program, Burkett earned her Coaching Accreditation Program (CAP 1) through USA Volleyball and was hired as an assistant coach for the USA Volleyball Girls' Select National A3 Training Program during the summer of 2019.